Tyler Sheehan

-Tyler Allen Sheehan is a former American football quarterback.
+Tyler Allen Sheehan is an American former football quarterback.
 Sheehan played collegiately at Bowling Green State University after a standout career at La Salle High School in Cincinnati, Ohio.
-After going undrafted in the 2010 NFL Draft, he signed with Houston Texans, where he was released after training camp.
+After going undrafted in the 2010 NFL draft, he signed with Houston Texans, where he was released after training camp.
 In 2011, he signed with the Cincinnati Commandos of the Continental Indoor Football League.
-Sheehan led the Commandos to a perfect 10-0 regular season, winning the league's MVP award.
-In the playoffs, Sheehan led the Commandos to the 2011 CIFL Championship Game, where they defeated the Marion Blue Racers 44-29.
+Sheehan led the Commandos to a perfect 10–0 regular season, winning the league's MVP award.
+In the playoffs, Sheehan led the Commandos to the 2011 CIFL Championship Game, where they defeated the Marion Blue Racers 44–29.
 After the Commandos season ended, Sheehan signed with the Arizona Rattlers of the Arena Football League, but never appeared in a game.
-In 2012, Sheehan returned to the Commandos and led them to a 7-2 record, this time in the United Indoor Football League.
-The Commandos took the first place seed into the playoffs, and won Ultimate Bowl II 62-44 over the Florida Tarpons.
+In 2012, Sheehan returned to the Commandos and led them to a 7–2 record, this time in the United Indoor Football League.
+The Commandos took the first place seed into the playoffs, and won Ultimate Bowl II 62–44 over the Florida Tarpons.

 Early life

-Sheehan was born on November 17, 1987 in Cincinnati, Ohio to parents Dale and Rosalyn Sheehan.
+Sheehan was born on November 17, 1987, in Cincinnati, Ohio, to parents Dale and Rosalyn Sheehan.
 His father played football at Wooster.
 Tyler Sheehan attended La Salle High School, where he was a three-year letterwinner on the football team.
 As a senior in 2005, he was named the team's most valuable player and the conference Quarterback of the Year.
 He was also named an all-conference, honorable mention all-city, all-district, and All-Southwest Ohio player.
 Sheehan also played baseball for two seasons.
 A Scout.com two-star prospect, he was not highly recruited and received a scholarship offer only from Bowling Green.

 Sheehan committed to Bowling Green State University on November 29, 2005.